Mingie98/SQL-Project-LHL/starting_with_questions.md

 		city,
 		CAST(totaltransactionrevenue AS NUMERIC)/1000000 AS totaltransactionrevenue -- clean out the extra 0s
 	FROM all_sessions
-	WHERE CAST(totaltransactionrevenue AS NUMERIC) IS NOT NULL -- filter out all NULL values
+	WHERE CAST(totaltransactionrevenue AS NUMERIC) IS NOT NULL; -- filter out all NULL values

 -- Countries with the highest transaction revenue SELECT country, SUM(totaltransactionrevenue)
 FROM all_sessionsv1
 GROUP BY country
-ORDER BY SUM(totaltransactionrevenue) DESC
+ORDER BY SUM(totaltransactionrevenue) DESC;

 -- Cities and their respective country with the highest transaction revenue SELECT country, city, SUM(totaltransactionrevenue) FROM all_sessionsv1
-GROUP BY country, city
+WHERE city <> 'not available in demo dataset' -- filtering out cities that are not defined GROUP BY country, city
-ORDER BY SUM(totaltransactionrevenue) DESC
+ORDER BY SUM(totaltransactionrevenue) DESC;

 Answer: